 Is losing access to sports preventing you from cutting the cord?
-If you love college football or the NFL you need ESPN.
+If you love college football, the NFL, or college basketball you need ESPN.
 Thankfully, there are six legit streaming services that let you watch ESPN without cable or satellite.

 In this article, we’ll assist you in deciding which option is best for live sports.